 - 1. RTPS v2.3 8.7.2.2.7 WRITER_DATA_LIFECYCLE notes that the same Data sub-message should dispose and unregister an instance.
 OpenDDS may use two Data sub-messages. - 2.
-RTPS transport instances can not be shared by different Domain Participants. - 3.
+RTPS UDP transport instances can not be shared by different Domain Participants.
+Configuration templates can be used to workaround this. - 3.
 Transport auto-selection (negotiation) is partially supported with RTPS such that the rtps_udp transport goes through a handshaking phase only in reliable mode.